 Hazardous Waste Operations

-Over the last several years, DTSC has struggled with significant public relations issues, including decreased stakeholder confidence and public trust.
-The issues arose out of the mishandling of hazardous waste facility permitting and enforcement, which resulted in contamination and neglected cost-recovery efforts for cleanups across the state.
-The neglect led to an accumulation of 1,661 projects totaling almost $194 million in uncollected cleanup costs dating back 26 years.
+Over the last several years, DTSC has struggled with significant public relations issues, including decreased stakeholder confidence and public trust arising out of the mishandling of hazardous waste facility permitting and enforcement, resulting in contamination and neglected cost-recovery efforts for cleanups across the state.
+These problems have led to an accumulation of 1,661 projects totaling almost $194 million in uncollected cleanup costs dating back almost three decades.